All Episodes

 Thank you.

-God bless our troops serving around the world, including my brother, Chief Master Sergeant Tony Vigil, and his son, TJ Vigil, serving in the Middle East.
+God bless our troops serving around the world, including my brother, Chief Master Sergeant Tony Vigil, and his son, PJ Vigil, serving in the Middle East.

-Hey, Rush, my question is about um Hillary's health care plan.
+Hey, Rush, my question is about Hillary's health care plan.

 Now, she said that people making over $200,000 a year would have to pay some sort of penalty.

-Okay, they'd have to pay some sort of penalty if they're private health insurance is better than the government.
+Okay, they'd have to pay some sort of penalty if their private health insurance is better than the government.

-I mean, I mean why I mean she wants to take over the health insurance system because she says it's broke.
+I mean, she wants to take over the health insurance system because she says it's broke.

-Uh and explain the whole the whole concept of uh of of liberalism, health care, and how the two relate to one another.
+I look, I understand the question, but this is why yesterday I said we're gonna go have to have to go back to fundamentals uh, and explain the whole, the whole concept of uh, of of liberalism, health care and how the two relate to one another.

 You are going to pay a penalty for having a better plan than somebody else does.